Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

-My personal view on this subject is that complete healing takes place only when we heal physically, mentally, and spiritually.
-Without spiritual healing the soul will continue to be burdened.
+My personal view on this subject is that complete healing takes place only when we heal physically, emotionally, mentally, and spiritually.

-It’s like a missing piece of the puzzle.
-Therefore, understanding your mind’s nature and your true self gives an insight into where the suffering originates from and what we can do about it.
+It’s like missing pieces of the puzzle.
+Therefore, understanding your mind’s nature and your true self gives an insight into where the suffering originates from and what you can do about it.
 You’re not helpless and you don’t have to way.
 These wounds, no matter how deep, are curable.